 More than half the rooms have been designed to overlook the freshwater lake.
 Among the 271 luxurious rooms, there are nine palatial suites, nine corporate meeting rooms and one versatile banquet room to host events.
 Outdoor venues like the Pearl Deck and the Golconda Greens are also a perfect space for thematic parties and corporate dos.
 You can enjoy a rejuvenating evening at the Royal Spa.
 But if you want a surge of adrenaline, explore the Golconda Fort, Qutb Shahi Tombs, Chowmahalla Palace and the Charminar – within a 20-km radius of the hotel.

 You can expect the same culinary excellence here as it is at other ITC hotels.
-For those looking to devour world cuisine, there are restaurants that serve flavours of the Far East and Europe, and connoisseurs of Indian gastronomy can lap up a lavish spread from the time of the Maharajas.
+For those looking to devour world cuisine, there are restaurants that serve flavors of the Far East and Europe, and connoisseurs of Indian gastronomy can lap up a lavish spread from the time of the Maharajas.

 The Dum Pukht Begum serves age-old recipes preserved from the times of the Hyderabadi royalty.
 Decked in rich tapestry and adorned with old-style artwork, the restaurant’s old-world interior is subtly charming.
 Try the Shahi Nihari, the iconic Dum Pukht biryani and desserts garnished with a gossamer of gold and silver.